Upper Halliford Village

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection was planned to check whether the provider was meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

 Before the inspection we reviewed the evidence we had about the service.
 This included any notifications of significant events, such as serious injuries or safeguarding referrals.
 Notifications are information about important events which the provider is required to send us by law.
-We reviewed information submitted by relatives and healthcare professionals.
-We had not asked the provider to complete a Provider Information Return (PIR) on this occasion as we were following up a breach of regulation identified at the previous inspection.
+We reviewed the Provider Information Return (PIR) which was submitted by the previous manager on 8 December 2017.
 The PIR is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.

 To view the latest inspection report compiled by the CQC please click here »